Wasim a-Sayed: Arnona murders

 On the night of March 20–21, 2022, Sayed entered an apartment in the Arnona neighbourhood of Jerusalem and murdered Moldovan foreign worker Ivan Tarnovski, who he thought was a Jew.
 Another Moldovan national was seriously injured.
 Police were alerted at around 1:30 am.

 Sayed left the scene and was caught by security forces a few hours later as he tried to cross the Israeli West Bank barrier.

 Capture

 After Sayed was arrested for illegally crossing the border with a knife, it was realized that he was responsible for killing Tarnovski.
 Further investigations and interrogations linked him to the murder of the Kaduris, to which he admitted his responsibility for.

 Sayed said that he had learned how to commit murders via pro-IS videos he found on the internet, and that he had been motivated by the group's terrorist acts.

 Sayed was indicted on April 18 on three counts of murder and two attempted murders.

+On 3 February 2025, he was sentenced to three life sentences and an additional 40 years in prison by the Jerusalem District Court.